Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Stage 1: Scattering Matrix Design

-The full procedure implemented in this article is outlined in Algorithm~\ref{alg:cga}.
 The algorithm begins by initializing a random unitary symmetric block-diagonal matrix $\mathbf{\Theta}^{(0)}$ and computing the initial objective function along with its gradient.
 In each iteration, these quantities are updated according to the current values of the scattering matrix until convergence is achieved.
 The step size $\alpha$ is determined using an Armijo line search \cite{AbsilPSP2008, Nocedal2009}, which ensures that there is a sufficient ascent.
 Furthermore, the parameter $\beta$ denotes the \ac{CG} momentum term, used to enhance the convergence speed of the algorithm.

 Among various options, including the Fletcher-Reeves, Polak Ribi\`ere, and Hestenes-Stiefel formula, this algorithm incorporates the Polak-Ribi\`ere formula as described in \cite{ShewchukCMU1994, Nocedal2009}.
-Finally, the scattering matrix resulting from the series of retraction and tangential projection operations is further processed using the method described in \eqref{eq:sym}-\eqref{eq:unisymproj}, ensuring that $\mathbf{\Theta}_g^{\mathrm{opt}}$ satisfies both the symmetric and unitary constraints.
+Finally, the scattering matrix resulting from the series of retraction and tangential projection operations is further processed using the method {described in \cite{FangCL2024}}, ensuring that $\mathbf{\Theta}_g^{\mathrm{opt}}$ satisfies both the symmetric and unitary constraints.

-\textit{Computational Complexity:} The computational complexity of Algorithm~\ref{alg:cga} is primarily influenced by the Armijo line search and gradient computation.
+\textit{Computational Complexity:} The computational complexity of Algorithm~\ref{alg:cga} is primarily influenced by the Armijo line search.
 Within the line search, two operations dominate the complexity, namely a triple matrix multiplication and a QR decomposition-based retraction.
-Considering the general case of the group-connected architecture, the QR decomposition for each group, of size $R/G$, has a complexity of $\mathcal{O}((R/G)^3)$, while the triple matrix multiplication has a complexity of $\mathcal{O}(KR(R+N))$.
-Since the QR decomposition is applied independently to each group, the total complexity of the retraction operation across all groups and users is given as $\mathcal{O}(KG(R^3/G^3))$.
+Considering the general case of the group-connected architecture, the QR decomposition for each group, of size $R/G$, has a complexity of $\mathcal{O}\big((R/G)^3\big)$, while the triple matrix multiplication has a complexity of $\mathcal{O}\big(KR(R+N)\big)$.
+Since the QR decomposition is applied independently to each group, the total complexity of the retraction operation across all groups and users is given as $\mathcal{O}\big(KG(R^3/G^3)\big)$.

-In contrast, the triple matrix multiplication is performed on the full system, $i.e.$, not on a per-group basis, and yields a total complexity for all users of $\mathcal{O}(K(KR^2+KRN))$.
-With $L$ Armijo iterations, these contributions accumulate, giving an overall line search complexity of